GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![bg right h:500px](images/2021-10-22-01-23-50.png)

 ---
-- Select the Pet List screen from Screens, and make sure that Rectangle is above Text in the Components order.
+- Select the Pet List screen from Screens, and confirm that Rectangle is above Text in the Components order.
-  - The Rectangle is now hiding the Text because the one on top is displayed in front of it.
+  - The Rectangle is now hiding the Text because the one on top is displayed in front of the other.

 ![bg right h:500px](images/2021-10-22-01-38-45.png)

 ---
--  switch the order, putting Text at the top and Rectangle at the second.
+- Let's switch the order, putting Text at the top and Rectangle at the second.
   - The Text is now in the foreground, and the Rectangle makes it easier to see the white text!
 ![bg right h:500px](images/2021-10-22-01-41-54.png)